In Minority Neighborhoods, Knocking On Doors To Stop The Spread Of The Coronavirus

 Michael Curry, an official with the Massachusetts League of Community Health Centers and a member of the NAACP's national board of directors, said that's important at a time when many people are trying to navigate complicated and sometimes conflicting messages from health officials.

-"It's all so confusing and it makes people very distrustful — even moreso distrustful of the system — hence why you need to be very intentional about who communicates with them," Curry said.
+"It's all so confusing and it makes people very distrustful — even more so distrustful of the system — hence why you need to be very intentional about who communicates with them," Curry said.

-In Mississippi, NAACP leaders say they've been distributing masks to people living in hotspots for the virus.
+In Mississippi, NAACP leaders say they've been distributing masks to people living in hot spots for the virus.

 Business